-A social media campaign called #KidsInTheKitchen aims to get families to cook together and children to eat more vegetables.
-Canadian eCommerce agency Northern Commerce developed the campaign for NatureFresh™ Farms, a family-owned supplier of vegetables in the US and Canada.
+A social media hashtag campaign called #KidsInTheKitchen aims to get families to cook together and children to eat more vegetables.
+We wanted to know more about the campaign and the user-generated content they collected.
+So we talked to Brittany MacAulay, Marketing Coordinator at NatureFresh™ Farms.

 The #KidsInTheKitchen campaign is also connected to a guide for parents to help them make vegetables more interesting to their kids.
 Notably, the guide is based on the user-generated content collected during the run of the hashtag campaign.
 Released as an eBook on the NatureFresh™ Farms website, it features advice, tips and recipes contributed by users during the campaign.

-Can you tell us a bit about the #KidsInTheKitchen campaign you are running for NatureFresh™ Farms?
+Can you tell us a bit about the #KidsInTheKitchen hashtag campaign?

 Studies show that the majority of adults and children do not meet the recommended daily amount of vegetables.
 Since developing healthy eating habits starts at a young age, NatureFresh™ Farms set out to show kids that eating veggies can be fun!
 Once children understand how vegetables benefit their body, they are much more likely to develop a love for them.